ztec/blog/content/post/blog/photos/2022/index.en.md

 {{</photo-gallery>}}

 {{< photo-gallery >}}
 {{< photo src="photos/Palette.jpg" name="[Palette](https://www.flickr.com/photos/ztec/52504148307)" alt="Side of a museum with 4 floor visible.
-Color goees from dark orange at the bottom to magenta on top.
+Color goes from dark orange at the bottom to magenta on top.
 Building style remind of old buildings in the virtoran age" >}}
 {{</photo-gallery>}}

-## Phylarmonie de paris
+## Philharmonie de paris
 I really love this building.
-It always catch my eye.
+It always catches my eye.
 You can enjoy it by being close or far away.
-Its always a different expérience.
+It's always a different expérience.
 Reflections always amaze me and I really like the way the tiles on the walls are shaped.
-It create mouvements following curves, shaping the reflections in all directions.
+It creates mouvements following curves, shaping the reflections in all directions.

 {{< photo-gallery >}}
-{{< photo src="photos/Slide 1.jpg" name="[Side 1](*https://www.flickr.com/photos/ztec/52504636736)" alt="Picture of the philharmonie in Paris, a concert hall.
+{{< photo src="photos/Slide 1.jpg" name="[Side 1](*https://www.flickr.com/photos/ztec/52504636736)" alt="Picture of the Philharmonie in Paris, a concert hall.
 Warm colors of the sun reflects on the cold mirror texture of the building walls.
-A man is standing and loking closely at one wall" >}}
+A man is standing and looking closely at one wall" >}}
-{{< photo src="photos/Migrating to slide 2.jpg" name="[Side 2](https://www.flickr.com/photos/ztec/52504636781)" alt="Picture of the philharmonie in Paris, a concert hall.
+{{< photo src="photos/Migrating to slide 2.jpg" name="[Side 2](https://www.flickr.com/photos/ztec/52504636781)" alt="Picture of the Philharmonie in Paris, a concert hall.
 Warm colours of the sun reflects on the cold mirror texture of the building walls.
 A man is in the middle walking towards the other side" >}}
 {{</photo-gallery>}}

 ## Concerts
 Often, Concerts pictures are awful.
-Not because the subject or composition is bad, but mostly because it need good hardware to have decent results.
+Not because the subject or composition is bad, but mostly because it needs good hardware to have decent results.
 Sometimes, even if the file quality is far from perfect, results feel good anyway.